ASC 606 5 Step Model Explained with Examples

 If you’re wondering whether ASC 606 applies to your company, the short answer is almost certainly yes.
 This standard was designed to create a unified framework for revenue recognition, replacing a patchwork of older, industry-specific rules.
 It applies to any entity that enters into contracts to provide goods or services to customers.
 The goal was to make financial statements more consistent and comparable, whether you're a public giant or a private startup.
 While there are a few specific exceptions, like insurance contracts or leases, the vast majority of businesses fall under the ASC 606 umbrella.

-Industries and Companies Affected
+Which Industries and Companies Are Affected?

 ASC 606 is intentionally broad, touching virtually every industry that sells goods or services.
 From SaaS and telecommunications to retail and manufacturing, the standard applies.
 It was rolled out to public companies first, with all other companies required to adopt it shortly after.
 The idea was to standardize how revenue is reported, regardless of the industry.
 This means that whether you're selling a software subscription, a physical product, or a professional service, you need to follow the five-step model.
 At HubiFi, we specialize in helping companies across various sectors implement these principles correctly.